llpeterson/data/multimedia.rst

 The significance of this discussion is that the encoding and transmission of color images (either still or moving) requires agreement between the two ends on the color space.
-Otherwise, of course, you'd end up with different colors being displayed by the receiver than were captured by the sender.
+Otherwise, of course, you’d end up with different colors being displayed by the receiver than were captured by the sender.
 Hence, agreeing on a color space definition (and perhaps a way to communicate which particular space is in use) is part of the definition of any image or video format.

-Let's look at the example of the Graphical Interchange Format (GIF).
+Let’s look at the example of the Graphical Interchange Format (GIF).
 GIF uses the RGB color space and starts out with 8 bits to represent each of the three dimensions of color for a total of 24 bits.
 Rather than sending those 24 bits per pixel, however, GIF first reduces 24-bit color images to 8-bit color images.
-This is done by identifying the colors used in the picture, of which there will typically be considerably fewer than 2$$^{24}$$, and then picking the 256 colors that most closely approximate the colors used in the picture.
+This is done by identifying the colors used in the picture, of which there will typically be considerably fewer than 2\:sup:`24`, and then picking the 256 colors that most closely approximate the colors used in the picture.
 There might be more than 256 colors, however, so the trick is to try not to distort the color too much by picking 256 colors such that no pixel has its color changed too much.

 The 256 colors are stored in a table, which can be indexed with an 8-bit number, and the value for each pixel is replaced by the appropriate